Madaya, Syria

 Madaya (مضايا) is a small mountainous town in Syria, located at an altitude of around 1300 m.
-It is located about 40 km northwest of Damascus in the Rif Dimashq Governorate and is home to Lake Barada, although this must be a metaphorical reference because there doesn't seem to be a lake anywhere nearby.
-According to locals in the area Lake Barada used to be bigger but due to pollution and industrial causes it has shrunk.
-Madaya often is snow-top during the winter months especially on January and February.
+It is located about 40 km northwest of Damascus in the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Madaya had a population of 9,371 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.
-Madaya is home to a large illegal market home to foreign brands that are smuggled in from Lebanon's Chtaura, which is close to the area.
+Madaya is an important summer resort in Syria, along with the nearby cities of Zabadani and Bloudan.
+The town's population is estimated at 15,000 in 2015.

+The town's farms are famous for growing apples, cherries, and peaches, and the Barada River passes through it.
+It also has a number of springs and eyes that supply the town's needs, such as the Kawthar Spring and Ain Mayseh, which has made it a destination for many tourists coming from Damascus or from outside the country.

+Etymology

+J. E. Hanauer said the name "Madaya" should be compared to the Greek mythological figure Medea.

 History

+In 1838, Eli Smith noted that Madaya's population was Sunni Muslim.

+J. E. Hanauer visited Madaya around 1909.
+He saw villagers preparing for winter by drying tomatoes and wheat to make bulgur, and feeding sheep with leaves before slaughtering them for preservation as "kawarma".

-Syrian civil war
+Syrian civil war (2015–2017)

 Since July 2015, the town has been besieged by a combination of Syrian forces loyal to the Syrian president Bashar al-Assad and the allied Lebanese militia Hezbollah.
 In December 2015, Doctors Without Borders reported that 23 people had died of starvation after a total blockade prevented any food or humanitarian aid to enter since 18 October.
 United Nations Secretary General Ban Ki-Moon expressed alarm at the situation in Madaya as well as in other besieged areas in Syria, and warned that the use of starvation as weapon during conflict is a war crime.